MohdAliyan27/MohdAliyan27.github.io/README.md

 ## Portfolio

-I am a backend engineer with experience of over 5 years.
+I am a backend engineer with experience of over 7 years.
 I have hands-on experience working with web frameworks and technologies.
-I have extensively worked on Node.js and MongoDB for 5+ years.
+I have extensively worked on Node.js and MongoDB for 7+ years.
 Individual with well-honed skills in computer science and technical expertise in support of specialized programming projects using web-based and client-server tools.
-Interested in the challenging role and exploring new technologies.Coming with the strong ability to design, develop and maintain software applications.
+Interested in the challenging role and exploring new technologies.Coming with the strong ability to design, develop, and maintain software applications.

 ---